sgamon/grill/README.md

 Grill is opinionated.
 Choices have been made for you.
 The choices include:

 * MVC design for dynamic pages
-* Underscore templates for dynamic views
+* Underscore and jsx templates for dynamic views
 * Swagger for Web Services
 * Flyway for relational DB migrations
 * Bunyan for logging